• About |

 Voy De Viaje

-Best to enjoy at a young age, it goes well with a variety of fish, veal, and pork-based dishes.
-Grapes are predominant in the northern regions of Salta and La Rioja and are associated with Torrontés Sanfanino and Torrontés Mendocino varieties.
+Best to enjoy at a young age, as it goes well with a variety of fish, veal, and pork-based dishes.
+Grapes are predominant in the northern regions of Salta and La Rioja and are associated with the Torrontés Sanfanino and Torrontés Mendocino varieties.

 5. Bonarda Argentina